-A Comprehensive Guide to Curating a Technical Writer Cover Letter
+A Comprehensive Guide to Crafting a Technical Writer Cover Letter

 Follow these guidelines and flow to curate an outstanding technical writer’s cover letter.
 You can increase your chances of becoming a technical writer in ABC Company by:

-Researching about the company helps you gain insights into job requirements and the work culture of the company.
+Researching the company helps you gain insights into job requirements and the company’s work culture.
 As a result, you can effectively tailor your cover letter and add the most relevant experiences and expertise that make you the best fit for a technical writer position.